DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Method

 \subsection{Luminance-Aware Modality Adaptation (LAMA)}

-To enable robust scene understanding under varying illumination conditions, we introduce two luminance-aware modality adaptation strategies.
-These methods are particularly effective in scenarios where the RGB modality becomes unreliable (e.g. low-light).
-The full fusion strategy computes the mean luminance of the entire RGB image and adjusts the fusion weights globally based on this value.
-In contrast, the pixelwise fusion method computes luminance at each individual pixel, allowing for spatially adaptive blending that emphasizes the GAN-generated image in darker regions while preserving real RGB content in well-lit areas.
-Given an RGB input image $\mathbf{I}_{\text{RGB}} \in \mathbb{R}^{H \times W \times 3}$, The pixel values are normalized to the range $[0, 1]$ and converted to grayscale using the Rec.
+To achieve robust scene understanding under varying illumination conditions, we introduce two luminance-aware modality adaptation strategies.
+These methods are designed to maintain reliability when the RGB modality becomes unreliable, such as in low-light environments.
+The first, full fusion strategy, computes the mean luminance of the entire RGB image and adjusts the fusion weights globally based on this value.
+In contrast, the pixelwise fusion strategy computes luminance at each individual pixel, enabling spatially adaptive blending that emphasizes the GAN-generated image in darker regions while preserving real RGB content in well-lit areas.
+Given an RGB input image $\mathbf{I}_{\text{RGB}} \in \mathbb{R}^{H \times W \times 3}$, pixel values are normalized to the range $[0, 1]$ and converted to grayscale using the Rec.
 709 luminance formula:

-For the full fusion we compute the mean luminance of the grayscale image to determine scene brightness:
+For the full-fusion strategy, the mean luminance of the grayscale image determines the scene brightness: